Warning: Late repayment can cause you serious money problems. For help go to moneyadviceservice.org.uk

 Traditionally, both personal and secured loans have been aimed at borrowers repaying the money over periods from 1 to 25 years, depending on loan size and affordability.
-However, the last few years have seen in explosion in the availability of loans with repayment periods of less than 12 months, and in many cases as little as 30 days.
+However, the last few years have seen in explosion in the availability of short term loans with repayment periods of less than 12 months, and in many cases as little as 30 days.
 This is a lot shorter than a guarantor loan that could last for up to 5 years.

-Another big plus for customers in the short term lending market is that they can access funds usually within the day often within hours, subject to approval.
-Lenders have employed emerging technologies to change the lending beyond recognition in just a few years with borrowers being able to apply from their mobile phone, sign loan agreements online and access their lenders 24 hours a day.
+A big plus for customers in the short term lending market is that they can access funds usually within the day and often within hours subject to approval.
+Lenders have employed emerging technologies to change the lending beyond recognition in just a few years, with borrowers being able to apply from their mobile phone, sign loan agreements online and access their lenders 24 hours a day.

 The downside to such quick availability of credit is that it does not impose on the borrower time to stop and think whether the loan is really the right solution for them.
 So make sure you think very carefully about your need to borrow before you start the process.

 Flexible Short Term Loans

 This is one of the areas where short term loans score highly with customers.
 Short term lending tends to offer the customer a flexible avenue for covering short term borrowing needs.
 Once the lenders are happy that a loan is affordable and suitable they often give borrowers a high degree of choice and flexibility over the use of the facility.
 Often with the ability to amend the loan amount and loan term after an “approved in principle” decision, before finalising the application.

 The amount you can borrow using short term lenders tends to be at the lower end of the scale, usually less than a £1,000 and more commonly just a few hundred pounds, particularly for first time customers.